Lets Start With The Acai Berry

 The acai berry contains an array of antioxidants including vitamins B, C, and E that are known to help combat premature aging, and it also contains 10 times more antioxidants than red grapes and between 10 to 30 times the anthocyanins of red wine.
 It's an amazing berry.

-The great health benefits of these berries was a little known secret because...
+The Unusual Health Benefits of these berries remained a little known secret because...

-Something else that is interesting and not well known is the acai berry can be made into a hard to find nice wine that is also very mineral rich
+Something else that is interesting and not well known is the acai berry can be made into a nice red wine that is also very mineral rich

 and contains some of the same or similar health properties of red grape wine with even more anthocyanins.